cNorspang/ASTEPWikiBak/databases/DB2/transportation_network.md

 ### segment

 The table `segment` describes a segment of a road, which is between two intersections.
 A segment is likewise always part of a single `road`.
+Be aware that since `segment` is purely made by this database, and doesn't exist on [vejman.dk](http://vejman.dk), the segments from that datasource won't have a `source_id`.

 | **Column Name** | **Type** | Explanation                             |
 | --------------- | -------- | ----------------------------             |